 Following is a summary of the steps you need to take when the association is sued or a major loss has occurred, such as a large flood.

-- NOTE THE DATE.
-If served with a lawsuit, make not of the person served, along with the date and time served.
-It starts a 30-day clock for legal counsel to respond to the lawsuit.
+- Note the Date.
+If served with a lawsuit, notify the carrier and the association's legal counsel the name of the person served and the date since it starts a 30-day clock for legal counsel to respond to the lawsuit.

-- NOTIFY INSURANCE.
+- Notify the Carrier.
 Immediately notify all HOA insurance carriers and the association's legal counsel of any claims or potential claims.
 If you notify the insurance broker by phone, follow up in writing.
 If you don't get an acknowledgement from the carrier that they received the claim, follow-up with the broker and make sure he/she submitted the claim.
 If a lawsuit was served, provide a copy of the complaint along with information about who was served and when.

-- DOCUMENT & MITIGATE.
+- Document and Mitigate.
 If a flood occurred, take pictures and immediately clean-up the water to prevent mold from growing.
 Follow steps in your water damage checklist.

 "Claim" Defined.
 Boards should immediately report all actual and potential claims to all appropriate insurance carriers.